Last Updated on 13/08/2025

 While often grouped, there are differences between the two terms.
 Google’s PageRank is a metric used to assess a page’s ranking, whereas link juice is the value that a page receives.

 Although backlink profiles determine PageRank, it does not necessarily determine a website’s position in search engine results.
-Link juice is a crucial factor in determining PageRank and should be viewed as the value a page receives.
+It is a crucial factor in deciding PageRank and should be viewed as the value a page receives.

 How Does Link Juice Work?

-Link juice is an important factor in improving the ranking of your webpage on search engines, although it is not the only factor.
+Link juice is an important factor in improving your webpage’s ranking on search engines, although it is not the only factor.
 It is considered one of the top signals for ranking.

-By having link juice flow to your page, it can also spread to other pages on your website through internal linking, which has been proven to improve rankings according to several studies.
+It flows to your page and can spread to other pages on your website through internal linking, which has been proven to improve rankings, according to several studies.

-Essentially, link juice can be directed to other parts of your website to improve their rankings.
-If you want to learn more about this concept, you can check out our article on DA vs PA.
+Essentially, it can be directed to other parts of your website to improve their rankings.
+To learn more about this concept, check out our article on DA vs. PA.

-To illustrate how link juice works, imagine pouring water into a bucket.
-If you pour the water into one corner of the bucket, it will eventually spread and fill up the entire bucket.
+To illustrate how it works, imagine pouring water into a bucket.
+If you pour the water into one corner of the bucket, it will eventually spread and fill the entire bucket.

-Similarly, link juice can be directed to a specific page and eventually spread to other pages on your website, improving their rankings as well.
+Similarly, it can be directed to a specific page and eventually spread to other pages on your website, improving their rankings.

 Link Juice and Keyword Relationships

-To boost page rankings, link building should be focused on using relevant keywords, such as those included in the post title.
-Using natural language and incorporating bolded keywords into the content can also help create effective links.
+Link building should focus on relevant keywords, such as those in the post title, to boost page rankings.
+Using natural language and incorporating bolded keywords into the content can help create effective links.

 For example, instead of using generic link text like “click here,” it is better to use keyword-rich text that relates to the content of the page being linked to.
 This approach will help generate more powerful PR for the landing pages and improve overall SEO performance.